 About Me

-I’m an early-career journalist who spent the first eight months of my professional career in small-town Georgia, covering local stories like city council meetings and local environmental stories like the fight over the Twin Pines Minerals mine near Okefenokee Swamp.
+I’m an early-career journalist who spent the first eight months of my professional career in small-town Georgia, covering local stories and local environmental stories including the fight over the Twin Pines Minerals mine near Okefenokee Swamp.
 I’m a graduate of the Stony Brook University School of Communications and Journalism.
 While there, I wrote and edited for the Stony Brook Press, the Campus Culture Magazine.
 I focused my own writing on science and its interactions with daily life.
-But I’m most passionate about science reporting and local enterprise journalism.
+And I’m most passionate about science reporting and local investigative journalism.
+Its my intention with every story to have a positive impact on my communities.

-I currently moved back where I grew up in Westchester County, a suburban part of the NY Metro Area.
+I reside where I grew up in Westchester County, a suburban part of the NY Metro Area.
 I am an avid reader and audio learner.
-I spend the rest of my free time roleplaying in my friend group’s D&D campaign and enjoying wide and varied discussions with friends from around the world.
+In my spare time, I enjoy roleplaying in my friends’ D&D campaign and participating in wide and varied discussions with friends from around the world.